mumoshu/okra/README.md

       updateStrategy:
         type: CreateBeforeDelete
     # There's implicit ordering between argocdClusterSecret and alb updates.
-    # hotswap will firstly update argocdClusterSecret to add new clusters,
+    # kubearray will firstly update argocdClusterSecret to add new clusters,
     # and then updates ALB so that it routes more traffic to new clusters.
     # Once all the checks passed, it finally removes old clusters from
     # argocdClusterSecret.